What is Follicular Lymphoma?

 Read more about the different symptoms and diagnosis of FL here.

-Treating FL requires a personalised approach, recognising that each patient’s journey is unique.
+Treating FL requires a personalized approach, recognizing that each patient’s journey is unique.
 Your healthcare team should thoroughly assess various factors, including the stage and grade of your lymphoma, age, overall health, and individual diagnosis, to determine the most suitable treatment plan for you.

 1. “Watch and wait” (active monitoring)